-Renville County Public Works - The Renville County Public Works Department plays a large role in the success of the Bird Island Active Living Transportation Plan.
-Ultimately the Public Works Department, along with the Renville County Board, will need to support any infrastructure changes proposed along the county roads.
-For more information on the Renville County Public Works Department, visit: www.renvillecountymn.com/departments/public_works.
+Renville County Public Works - The Renville County Public Works Department will be a valuable partner for the Renville Active Living Transportation Plan.
+Ultimately the County Board will need to support any of the proposed infrastructure changes along the county roads.
+For more information on the Renville County Public Works Department, visit the following website: